BRIEF SUMMARY AND INTRODUCTION: Until just a few

 S corporations, sole proprietorships, and general partnerships

-protection by adopting either LLC or LLP formats, without need
+LLC or LLP form, without need of incorporating or paying

 While single-member LLCs generally are accorded very favorable